Smilios/XRF/README.md

 # XRF
-The codes for the XRF experiment
+Those codes are used to analyze all the data gathered from the XRF experiment.
+What each code does: